 As the parent or guardian of a young driver, you know it's essential to have good car insurance to protect them.
 Whether you're paying for it or they're working hard to foot the bill, it's a new expense for your family.
 Fortunately, you can find cheap car insurance for teens without breaking the bank.
-Here are the six ways to lower the cost of a young driver policy:
+Here are the six ways to lower the cost of a young driver on your policy:

 Students with higher grade point averages are usually more responsible and better drivers.
 If your young driver earns a B average or better at school, you may qualify for a good student discount on Nationwide teen car insurance.